harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/issue.rst

 Overview
 ~~~~~~~~

-The Issue module allows as user to create new ONEBTC tokens.
+The Issue module allows a user to create new ONEBTC tokens.
 The user needs to request ONEBTC through the :ref:`requestIssue` function, then send BTC to a vault, and finally complete the issuing of ONEBTC by calling the :ref:`executeIssue` function.
 If the user does not complete the process in time, the vault can cancel the issue request and receive a griefing collateral from the user by invoking the :ref:`cancelIssue` function.
 Below is a high-level step-by-step description of the protocol.

 Step-by-step
 ------------

 1. Precondition: a vault has locked collateral as described in the :ref:`Vault-registry`.
-2. A user executes the :ref:`requestIssue` function to open an issue request on the BTC Parachain.
+2. A user executes the :ref:`requestIssue` function to open an issue request on the BTC Bridge.
 The issue request includes the amount of ONEBTC the user wants to issue, the selected vault, and a small collateral to prevent :ref:`griefing`.
 3. A user sends the equivalent amount of BTC that he wants to issue as ONEBTC to the vault on the Bitcoin blockchain.
 4. The user or a vault acting on behalf of the user extracts a transaction inclusion proof of that locking transaction on the Bitcoin blockchain.
-The user or a vault acting on behalf of the user executes the :ref:`executeIssue` function on the BTC Parachain.
+The user or a vault acting on behalf of the user executes the :ref:`executeIssue` function on the BTC Bridge.
 The issue function requires a reference to the issue request and the transaction inclusion proof of the Bitcoin locking transaction.
 If the function completes successfully, the user receives the requested amount of ONEBTC into his account.
-5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), the vault is able to call the :ref:`cancelIssue` function to cancel the issue request adn will receive the griefing collateral locked by the user.
+5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), the vault is able to call the :ref:`cancelIssue` function to cancel the issue request and will receive the griefing collateral locked by the user.

 Security
 --------